-All staff have a duty to challenge bullying, including homophobic, biphobic and transphobic (HBT) bullying and language.
+It should be recognised that bullying is likely to occur in school and may not be immediately evident or noticeable.
+All staff have a duty to challenge bullying in all its forms, including homophobic, biphobic and transphobic (HBT) bullying and language.
 All staff should report bullying, be vigilant to signs of bullying and play an active role in the school's efforts to prevent bullying.
+Staff must be particularly vigilant to any form of derogatory, racist and sexualised language or behaviour.